01-edu/public/subjects/gaming/army-of-one/README.md

 When finished, your project should look like the [“Expected Result” video](https://youtu.be/sebi5icA1MM).

 > Do not forget to zip up the project compile and save everything for peer correction.
+> If it is not possible to upload files to Gitea due to their size, use GitHub instead and have a look at [Git LSF](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github)

 [Here](https://www.youtube.com/playlist?list=PLHyAJ_GrRtf9sxZqgfPVM06PrLk8_CWA-) you can find an instructional playlist on Unreal Engine.